WojtekA/nuget101/README.md

 - Step 3 - Create packages
 - Step 4 - Publish packages, install packages in project
 - Step 5 - Update and publish packages
-- Step 6 - Package switcher and symbols
+- Step 6 - Debugging - NuGet Reference Switcher, symbols

 # Tutorial 2 - nuget package development
 - what is a good candidate for a nuget package?